devnur-org/rn-expo-counter/README.md

-# Counter - React Native Expo
+# Counter with OOP - React Native Expo

-A counter application built using Expo framework.
-Learn how it is built at [here](https://devnur.com/building-a-counter-application-using-react-native-expo/).
+A counter application built using Expo framework and Object Oriented Programming.
+Learn how it is built at [here](https://devnur.com/utilizing-oop-in-react-native/).

 > It is important to setup the Environment before running the application.
 Learn more about setting up [React Native Environment](https://reactnative.dev/docs/set-up-your-environment)